-Premier Home Inspection, LLC offers services to fulfill Crumbling Foundation documentation requirements.
+Premier Home Inspection, LLC can identify foundation problems and offers direction to fulfill Crumbling Foundation documentation requirements.

 Upwards of 35,000 homes in a radius of Stafford Springs, Connecticut, are facing the potential for a failed concrete foundation due to the possible presence of a naturally occurring iron sulfide, pyrrhotite, in their concrete foundation.
 The concrete originated from the JJ Mottes Concrete Company in Stafford Springs, Connecticut, during the years 1983 - 2015.
 The mineral is found in a Willington, Connecticut, quarry that no longer supplies aggregate for residential foundations.